App making and customization overview

 Today, modern business applications use a metadata-driven architecture so that people can customize the application without writing code.
 Metadata means “data about data” and it defines the structure of the data stored in the system.
 With this metadata, an application knows about any changes to the data structure and this enables the application to adapt as the data structure changes.
 Since the metadata is known, additional capabilities can be included that are tied to the metadata.

-When you customize Dynamics 365 using the customization tools in the application, you’re adding or updating the metadata or data used by features that depend on the metadata.
-Because we know the kinds of data used to customize the system, we can take this data into account and add new features to Dynamics 365 without breaking your system.
-This way you should always be able to apply an update rollup or upgrade to the latest version and enjoy the best new features.
+When you customize an app using the PowerApps customization tools, you’re adding or updating the metadata or data used by features that depend on the metadata.
+Because we know the kinds of data used to customize the system, we can take this data into account and add new features to your app without breaking the underlying platform.

 Customize or Configure?

-Most people say they want to customize the application, so we use the word “customize” to describe changing the system to make it work the way you want.
+Dynamics 365 subscribers say they want to customize the application, so we use the word “customize” to describe changing the system to make it work the way you want.
 Some people prefer to use the word “configure” because it suggests that no code was required to make changes.
-Call it whatever you like, we just want to make it clear that you don’t need to be a developer to customize Dynamics 365.
+Call it whatever you like, we just want to make it clear that you don’t need to be a developer to create PowerApps apps or customize Dynamics 365.

 What kinds of customizations are supported with Dynamics 365 for Customer Engagement apps?

 We expect that you can do most of your customization with the tools in the application.
 Everything you do by using those tools is supported by Microsoft because they apply changes to the metadata or data that depends on the metadata.